 The U.S. Geological Survey, in cooperation with the Alaska Department of Transportation and Public Facilities and other State and Federal Agencies, maintains a network of stream gaging stations and crest gages throughout the State of Alaska.
-The data obtained from these programs is published in Water Resources Data for Alaska, Part 1, Surface Water Records.
-The U.S. Geological Survey has published computer print-outs of frequency-discharge curves for all stations with satisfactory length of record.
+The data obtained from these programs is published in Water Resources Data for Alaska, Part 1, Surface Water Records (USDOI 1984).
+The U.S. Geological Survey has published computer print-outs of frequencydischarge curves for all stations with satisfactory length of record.
 Data obtained from the stream gaging program has been used to formulate a report that presents regional flood frequency curves for most sites in Alaska.
-The publication contains Magnitude and Frequency of Floods in Alaska South of the Yukon River, Geological Survey Circular 493.
+The publication contains magnitude and frequency of floods in Alaska south of the Yukon River (USDOI 1964).

-In the case where a site is being investigated on a waterway that has a gage and historical records of flow, the drainage area above the site will be compared with that above the gage to determine if there is compatibility in the factors that affect runoff for the two areas.
-Factors that affect runoff can be grouped into two major categories; climatic, which for the purposes of these guidelines may have little or no incidence, and physiographic.
-Climatic factors mainly include the effects of rain, temperature, and evapotranspiration, all of which exhibit seasonal changes in accordance with the climatic environment.
-Physiographic factors may be further classified into kinds: basin characteristics and two channel characteristics.
-Basin characteristics include such factors as size, shape,

-30221/2 840922 drainage area, permeability and capacity of groundwater reservoirs, presence of lakes and swamps, land use, etc. Channel characteristics are related mostly to hydraulic properties of the channel which govern the movement and configuration of flood waves and develop the storage capacity.
-It should be noted that the above classification of factors are interdependent to a certain extent.
+In the case where a site is being investigated on a waterway that has a gage and historical records of flow, the drainage area above the construction site will be compared with that above the gage to determine if there is compatibility in the factors that affect runoff for the two areas.
+Factors that affect runoff can be grouped into two major categories; climatic, which for the purposes of these guidelines may have little or no incidence, and Climatic factors mainly include the effects of rain, physiographic. temperature, and evapotranspiration, all of which exhibit seasonal changes in accordance with the climatic environment.
+Physiographic factors may be further classified into two kinds: basin characteristics and channel characteristics.
+Basin characteristics include such factors as size, shape, and slope of drainage area, permeability and capacity of groundwater reservoirs, presence of lakes and swamps, land use, etc. Channel characteristics are related mostly to hydraulic properties of the channel which govern the movement and configuration of flood waves and develop the storage capacity.
+It should be noted that the above factors are interdependent to a certain extent.
 For clarity, the following is a list of the major factors: